 This course provides a theoretical basis, case studies, and practical skills in participatory decision-making.
-Planners and planning assistants regularly organise and lead participatory decision making processes at various levels within institutions and between public and private institutions, and the general public.
-Professional leadership skills in terms of facilitation, consultation, participation, negotiation, and mediation in informal, formal and regulatory settings are essential.
-These skills will be required in a range of contexts including co-operative management, collaborative planning, meetings and group decision making; policy development and strategic planning; the integrated development assessment system; resolving multi-party differences, and compliance.
+Planners and planning assistants regularly organise and lead participatory decision-making processes at various levels within institutions and between public and private institutions, and the general public.
+Professional skills such as facilitation, consultation, participation and negotiation are required in a range of contexts including management, collaborative planning, decision-making; policy development and strategic planning; resolving multi-party differences, and compliance.

 - Semester of offer Subject to change